waterbear-cloud/paco/docs/paco-config.rst

       - A description of the function.
       - Lambda
     * - environment
-      - Container of LambdaEnvironment_ AIM schemas
+      - Container of LambdaEnvironment_ Paco schemas
       - .. fa:: times
       -
       -